 Now.
 Next item is another tick on our must see list.
 We are passing by a large Tesco’s!
 I want to have a look in Tesco and I doubt we’ll ever get a chance better than this.
 In we go.
 We stock up on souvenir things that we don't get at home.
 I also find some yoghurt to try, it’s YEO yoghurt, which tipped me off as to its origin, which is North Somerset, where some other of my dead rellies reside.
 Hubby found himself some pork pies, which should keep OK if kept cool.
 We line up at the checkout, no worries, and I am reassured as to the survival of the Scottish accent: I could barely understand a word the young woman on the checkout said to me!
 Two thumbs up J

 Heavily laden we make our way to the car.
 We’ve had a brilliant day but it is late and we need to check in at the Tufted Duck Hotel in St Combs.
 We need to drive there via Rathen for another family connection.

 At the Tufted Duck our room is a suite.
 I don’t remember booking a suite.
 Perhaps they have upgraded us.
-The bed is comfy and the room has horizon views and big picture windows.
+The bed is comfy we discover that the wifi is fast and the room has horizon views through big picture windows.
 Beautiful.
 Hubby especially really likes this accommodation and wishes we were staying in this area longer.
 So do I. We both talk of coming back some time.

-For mains: I win with the 8oz fillet steak which comes with long stem broccoli, grilled tomato, flat cap mushroom (which I quickly dispose of before its presence is adequately noted by my bodily systems and rejected.
+For mains: I win with the 8oz fillet steak which comes with long stem broccoli, grilled tomato, flat cap mushroom (which I quickly dispose of by shunting it to Hubby before its presence is adequately noted by my bodily systems and they revolt).
 We skip dessert.
 Oh my!
 Can you believe it!
 Twice in one day!